korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>Now we want to create a slightly modified user instance.
+Now we want to create a slightly modified user instance.
-<br>We should copy all the properties from the current one and for that, we have a special method called `toBuilder` which converts the user to builder object with all the fields set from itself.
+We should copy all the properties from the current one and for that, we have a special method called `toBuilder` which converts the user to builder object with all the fields set from itself.
-<br>By default, this method is not available, but we can get it by simply adding property `toBuilder = true` to the `@Builder` annotation.
+By default, this method is not available, but we can get it by simply adding property `toBuilder = true` to the `@Builder` annotation.
 ~~~ java
 @Test
 public void whenUserModifiedThenNewUserIsCreated() {